udacity/AIPND/notes/lab_intro-to-python-lab.md

 &nbsp;
 &nbsp;

-## Running batch files on Windows OS Locally
+## Running Batch Files on Windows OS Locally
 To run the files **_run_models_batch_** and **_run_models_batch_solution_** that run all 3 model architectures using **_check_images.py_** or **_check_images_solution.py_** on a Windows OS locally; you will need to use the files that end with the extention **_.bat_** instead of the extension **_.sh_**.
 ### Directions:
 * Open the **Anaconda Prompt** - either from typing **_Anaconda Prompt_** within the search bar and selecting it _or_ by clicking on it once it's found within the **Anaconda** folder of programs.